May 1, 2015 - September 1, 2015

-Prior to applying to the WSU PAS Program, we suggest that you attend a General Information Meeting held the first Tuesday evening of each month at 6:00pm in the PAS classroom, Room 2500, in the Eugene Applebaum College of Pharmacy and Health Sciences Building to learn about the PAS program and have your questions addressed directly http://cphs.wayne.edu/meetings.php These General Information Meetings are held every month of the year for your convenience.
+Prior to applying to the WSU PAS Program, we suggest that you attend a General Information Meeting held the first Tuesday evening of each month at 6:00pm in the PAS classroom, Room 2500, in the Eugene Applebaum College of Pharmacy and Health Sciences Building to learn about the PAS program and have your questions addressed directly.
+Information regarding these meeting can be found at the following link: http://cphs.wayne.edu/meetings.php These General Information Meetings are held every month of the year for your convenience.

 - Bachelor’s degree from an accredited institution before the start of WSU PAS program in May

 - GRE score: minimum of 285 combined verbal and quantitative, and a 3.5 analytical writing score (exam must be taken by July 31st and the score must be submitted by September 1st)

 - 500 hours of direct hands-on patient-care experience by September 1st of the year prior to admission